 Yes, fish oil capsules also expire.

-Since all fish oil supplements are highly prone to oxidation, it’s wise to purchase a one-month supply at a time.
+Since all fish oil supplements are highly prone to oxidation, I don't stock them for months, I always go for a one-month supply at a time.

 Also, educating yourself is important to minimize the possibility of experiencing undesired side effects.

 So, that’s why it matters to learn and fully understand:

 - How to tell if fish oil capsules are rancid and oxidized